Credit building cards

 Using a Tesco Bank Credit Card, you could collect:

-Points for every £4 spent in Tesco
+Points for every £4 spent at Tesco

 4 points with a Clubcard alone

-2 points with a Clubcard alone
+1 point for every 2 litres bought with a Clubcard alone

 Point for every £8 spent outside Tesco